yrammos/nyustein/readme.md

 # nyustein

-My custom LaTeX class for hands-free typesetting according to these[NYU Doctoral Dissertation Formatting Guidelines](http://steinhardt.nyu.edu/doctoral/dissertation/formatting).
+My custom LaTeX class for hands-free typesetting according to these [NYU Doctoral Dissertation Formatting Guidelines](http://steinhardt.nyu.edu/doctoral/dissertation/formatting).
 Based on the [memoir](http://www.ctan.org/pkg/memoir) package.
 Includes facilities for music theory (e.g. a macro for Schenkerian scale degrees).

 Class customizations are currently only possible by hard-coding into the `.cls`. ~~Future releases, especially if public, may add support for `\documentclass` options.~~